Student Clubs & Activities

 Members of the group will develop and build relationships with those who have disabilities.
 Our focus is on promoting friendships and modeling positive behaviors in school and in the community.

-Safety Patrol is a select group of 5th and 6th graders who are committed to providing a safe school environment for all students.
+Safety Patrol is a select group of students committed to providing a safe school environment for all students.
 A Safety Patrol member should be responsible, respectful, cooperative and helpful.

 The club meets on Wednesdays and Thursdays from 3 to 4 p.m. and runs from October to March.
 Students learn about basic sign language and deaf culture.
 Each student receives a sign language note-taking book.

 "STEM" stands for “Science, Technology, Engineering and Mathematics.”
-The club is open to 4th, 5th and 6th graders and meets every other Thursday during the year.
+The club meets every other Thursday during the year.

 Members begin the year with a program provided by Hot Wheels called “Speedometry,” where students use miniature cars, track and other items to explore concepts such as energy, force and motion.